Ordisoftware/Hebrew-Calendar/README.md

 - Fix view log menu item not disabled when app started when log is disabled.
 - Fix view log icon not disabled in stats form when log is disabled.
 - Fix small defect with Tray Icon images.
-- Update web links to improve playlists and add the calendar of Torah-box.

 #### 2020.11.18 - Version 5.7